webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svg_overview_eyeball_fill.png]]

 The '''circle''' tag's '''fill''' attribute references the '''id''' of the '''radialGradient'''.
-The various '''stop''' tags define fairly abrupt gradations from black to blue and then to white, followed by a more gradual transition to pink around the edge of the circle.
+The various nested '''stop''' tags define fairly abrupt gradations from the center to the edge&mdash;from black to blue and then to white&mdash;followed by a more gradual transition to pink around the edge of the circle.

 In this example, the '''id''' and '''offset''' are ordinary ''attributes'', while the '''stop-color''' is known as a ''presentation attribute''.
-These are simply CSS properties expressed as an attribute.
-Other than the tendency of CSS property names to use dashes between words rather than ''camelCase'' for attribute names, there may be no way to tell the difference by looking at them.
+These are simply CSS properties that are expressed as attributes.
+Other than the tendency of CSS property names to use dashes-between-lowercase-words rather than ''camelCase'' for attribute names, there may be no way to tell the difference by looking at them.

 Many CSS properties such as '''stop-color''' apply only to SVG content.
-Some are similar to CSS properties that you apply to HTML, but are named differently.
+Some, like '''font-size''', apply to both SVG and HTML.
+Some behave like CSS properties that you apply to HTML, but are named differently.
 The '''fill''' property provides much the same capabilities in SVG as the '''background-color''' and
 '''background-image''' properties does in HTML.
 Since
 '''stop-color''' is CSS, You can also modify it locally via the
 '''style''' attribute.
 Doing so actually takes precedence over the